Here’s everything you need to know about this year's Budget

 It hasn't been a good Budget for smokers (is it ever?).

-The excise on alcohol has remain unchanged.
-However the introduction of minimum unit pricing on alcohol in January has already seen the price of cheaper alcohol increase significantly.
+The excise on alcohol has also remained unchanged.
+However the introduction of minimum unit pricing on alcohol in 2022 has already seen the price of cheaper alcohol increase significantly.

 Transport